Today’s blog post is brought to you by our fabulous blogger and outdoor guru, Katlyn Spade.

 Prevent Mold Growth While Camping

-There are several ways to prevent mold from appearing while you are using your camping gear.
+While there are ways to protect your camping gear in storage, there are several ways to prevent mold from appearing while you are using your camping gear.
 One is to invest in a tent footprint.
 This is a piece of cloth that you put under your tent to minimize tear and abrasion.
 Tent footprints can keep your tent warmer and also prevent water from pooling under the tent which will discourage the appearance of mold.
 Alternatively, use a tarp that can serve other purposes such as a cooking or dining area.
 Since mold thrives in a damp and humid environment, make it a habit to air your tent daily.
 Roll up ventilation flaps to change the air inside and get rid of musty odors especially after a heavy downpour.

 It is also a good idea to leave shoes outside of the tent to prevent dirt from spreading inside.
 If it is raining, put your shoes in a waterproof bag and hang it inside.
 Just make sure to clean and air your footwear once the weather clears.
 The same goes for backpacks and anything that you’re using while camping.
 The key is to clean your gear and dry them thoroughly before storage.